-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "REFI".
+We have applied to have our shares of common stock listed on Nasdaq under the symbol "REFI".

 CERTAIN PROVISIONS OF MARYLAND LAW AND OUR CHARTER AND BYLAWS

 The following description of the terms of our stock and of certain provisions of Maryland law is only a summary.
 For a complete description, we refer you to the MGCL and to our Charter and our Bylaws, the forms of which are filed as exhibits to the registration statement of which this prospectus forms a part.